tsmacdonald/tsmacdonald.github.io/source/bio.markdown

 radio, BBC Scotland's *Take the Floor*, and beyond.

-In addition to performing, Tim runs a private teaching studio and is on faculty at [The Jink and Diddle School of Scottish Fiddling](http://www.jinkdiddle.com), and his compositions have won the only recent Scottish FIRE Composition Competition and are now available [in print](/tunes.html).
+In addition to performing, Tim runs a private teaching studio and is on faculty at [The Jink and Diddle School of Scottish Fiddling](http://www.jinkdiddle.com), and his compositions have won first place at both Scottish FIRE Composition Competitions and are now available [in print](/tunes.html).
 A scholar as well as a player, Tim is an Arthur and Lila Weinberg Fellow at the [Newberry Library](http://newberry.org/), where he is researching the period-correct performance of Scottish-Baroque music.
 He also plays the viola d'amore, harpsichord, and concertina, serves on the board